 It seemed to the casual observer to be a series of ancient steps dating back far beyond Indian times to some unknown civilization.

-I now knew that the steps led inevitably to this horrific and ghastly stone altar stained black with the blood of ancient ritual sacrifice to the horrible, fabulous Pal Mathoth!
+I now knew that the steps led inevitably to this horrific and ghastly stone altar, stained black with the ghoulish blood of ancient ritual sacrifice to the horrible, fabulous Pal Mathoth!

-I approached the altar at 11 AM on this the savage 21st of December, the solstice!
+I approached the altar at 11:00 in the AM on this, being the savage 21st of December, the Winter solstice!
 The sun had not quite leveled across the evil stones.

-Miss Utonic was dressed in the garments on an ancient Sumerian High Priestess.
-The altar was decorated in shocking pictograms.
+Miss Utonic was dressed in the garments of an ancient Sumerian High Priestess.
+The altar was decorated in shocking pictograms of unspeakable macabre evil.

-On the altar was the body of her mesmerized father writhing with the demonic spirits of an other-dimensional netherworld and next to his torpid corpse was my own brother!
-He was shrieking ancient incantations in some state of trance.
+On the altar lay the hideous shriveled ghastly body of her mesmerized father, writhing with the demonic spirits of an other-dimensional netherworld and next to his torpid corpse was my own brother!
+He too was shrieking ancient incantations in some state of trance.

 Yattar!
 Mathoth!
 She uttered with her hands to her ears as if to summon and conjure the hideous Kaph himself!

-An eerie whistling of the savage spirits of ancient hells were unleashed on the mountainside in a shrieking demonic cacophony.
+An eerie whistling of the savage spirits of ancient hells were unleashed on the mountainside in a shrieking, swirling, demonic cacophony!
 She continued the incantation reading from my own translation!

-My brother began to writhe rhythmically.
-At the same time, her father began to speak with a hideous voice from beyond the grave, verily from hell itself!
+My brother began to writhe rhythmically to the tempo of the incantations.
+At the same time, her father began to speak with a hideous voice from beyond the grave, verily from demonic hell itself!
 “Yattar!
 Mathoth!
 In the name of the hideous, fabulous Kaph, the Ancient One!
-I conjure thee!”
-I could see him reviving and rising rigidly as one hellish demon!
+I thus conjure thee!”
+I could see the horrible old man reviving and rising rigidly as one hellish demon!
 At the same time I could see life draining from my brother.

-I ran to the altar and I seized the sacred hideous cup of the fabulous, shocking demon Mathoth from her hands just as she had raised it for the final horrible incantation.
+I ran to the altar and I seized the sacred hideous cup of the fabulous, shocking demon Mathoth from her hands just as she had raised the evil decanter for the final horrible incantation!

 “Do not stop me!
 It is prophesized!
 You must fulfill your portion!”

-The hideous corpse of the evil M. Utonic devolved into powdery dust, and a musty wind blew his hideous ashes from the altar.
+The hideous corpse of the evil M. Utonic devolved into powdery dust, and a musty wind blew his ghoulish ashes from the altar.

 Just at that very moment, the evil Miss Utonic burst into an fabulous purplish flame!
-And, she was hurled by an unseen force, shrieking her demonic death-cry from the precipice.
+And, she was hurled by an unseen force, shrieking her demonic death-cry, from Said very precipice.

 When we returned to the place of the House of Utonic, the entire house and estate was gone as if every tree, pathway and stone was swallowed by the hideous, writhing humus itself.